spatialnetworkslab/vue-gg/docs/guides/legends.md

 </CodeDemoLayout>

+An error will be thrown if both encodings are set used to encode `scale`.

-### Symbol legends
+### Mappable aesthetics in symbol legends

 Multiple encodings can be set in `vgg-symbol-gradient` simultaneously.
 At least one encoding should be set, or else the legend will show up as a series of circles with black strokes.

 <CodeDemoLayout>